sparks-cam/sparks-cam.github.io/_projects/url-reputation-playbook.md

 ## Code Snippets

-Below are trimmed, portfolio-friendly excerpts from the sanitized playbook code.
+Below are trimmed excerpts from the sanitized playbook code.
 They show the *actual* SOAR patterns used: decision gating, fan-out enrichment, consistent markdown notes, and a final correlated verdict.

 ### 1) Sanitized assets/config (safe to share)